 Rad Brazilian gal with a passion for old-school Sega.
 A pleasure to talk about games with, draws some awesome art, and she’s super cute to boot.
 You can catch some of her writing on Medium, and it comes highly recommended.

-Formerly known as “The Happy Video Game Nerd,” Derek Alexander now collaborates with his girlfriend Grace Kramer to make super insightful content centered around the histories of franchises and developers.
-Their “Punching Weight” series is a personal favorite of mine, covering games that seek to overachieve.
+Formerly known as “The Happy Video Game Nerd,” Derek Alexander now collaborates with Grace Kramer to make super insightful content centered around the histories of game franchises, developers, and oddball console peripherals.
+Their “Punching Weight” series is a personal favorite of mine, covering games that aim to overachieve.

 I don’t really get much into regularly-scheduled gaming live streams, truth be told.
 Vinny from Vinesauce is pretty much the only exception.
 Entertaining, super affable dude who would probably be rad as heck to hang out with.
 Regularly dedicates his Sundays to “shit shows” packed to the brim with bad games, so check those out if you need a regular fix of trash.

-- The lady that keeps my dumb ass on the right track and cheers this sad sack up on something like a daily basis.
-Hey lady.
+- The sister that keeps my dumb ass on track and cheers this sad sack up on something like a daily basis.
+Hey, lady.

-- That brother of mine who always makes me want to step up my game so I can attempt to keep up with him.
+- That brother of mine who always makes me want to step up my game.
 Yes, your cat is cuter than mine.

-- A whole bunch of hearts all wrapped together in one.
+- A whole heapin’ bunch of hearts all wrapped together in one.
 Thanks hon.